PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Construction of PACE

-\paragraph{Annotation of Dynamic Object Poses} For dynamic objects, the traditional marker-based tracking approach is insufficient, as the scene markers do not move in tandem with the objects.
-In such instances, we harness the capabilities of BundleTrack~\cite{wen2021bundletrack}, an advanced RGB image-based tracking algorithm.
+\paragraph{Annotation of Moving Object Poses} For moving objects, the traditional marker-based tracking approach is insufficient, as the scene markers do not move in tandem with the objects.
+In such instances, we harnessed the capabilities of BundleTrack~\cite{wen2021bundletrack}, an advanced RGB image-based tracking algorithm.
 BundleTrack conducts feature correspondence analysis between successive frames to estimate poses, complemented by a bundle adjustment algorithm to optimize keyframes globally and minimize tracking errors.
 Despite BundleTrack's proficiency in approximating poses, it is prone to drift, necessitating the manual adjustment of poses every ten frames to ensure precision.
-This delicate step represents the most labor-intensive aspect of our annotation pipeline, given the current limitations of state-of-the-art tracking techniques in complex scenarios.
+We adopted a rigorous manual checking process, examining every tenth frame for 3D pointcloud alignment and 2D multi-view agreement.
+We detail the annotation tool and its graphical interface in the supplementary.
+This delicate process represents the most labor-intensive aspect of our annotation pipeline.

+In order to verify that our annotation process gives accurate poses, we conducted an experiment where we used our setup to manually annotate the poses of \textit{Scene 1} from NOCS-REAL275~\cite{wang2019normalized} dataset, and compare the annotations to the provided ground truths.
+We recorded an average pose annotation error of $0.9^\circ$ for rotation and $2.3$mm for translation.

-\paragraph{Generation of Segmentation Masks} Upon successful pose annotation, we generate occlusion-aware segmentation masks, using z-buffer rendering techniques.
-In cases where hand interactions are involved, we employ the SAM~\cite{kirillov2023segment} model to delineate hand masks, and subsequently subtract these from the previously computed object masks to achieve accurate segmentation.
+\paragraph{Generation of Segmentation Masks} Upon successful pose annotation, we generated occlusion-aware segmentation masks, via depth rendering.
+In cases where hand interactions are involved, we employed the segmentation model SAM~\cite{kirillov2023segment} to estimate hand masks, and subsequently subtracted these from the previously computed object masks to obtain the occlusion-aware segmentation.